SciTaRC: A Plan-Annotated Scientific Tabular QA Benchmark for Language Reasoning and Complex Computation: Dataset

 \section{Dataset}

 Our dataset is based on scientific papers sourced from recent arXiv preprints, mainly in the domain of artificial intelligence.
-We downloaded the LaTeX sources for these papers, and consolidated them into a single file.
+We consolidated the downloaded \LaTeX\ sources for each paper into a single file, deliberately retaining the raw \LaTeX\ format to reflect the authentic, heterogeneous structure of real-world scientific papers, so that the input matches what a system reading the literature directly would receive.